Update March 2023:

 3. Meet the winemakers at the Taste of Vail

-If this sound intimidating, it isn’t.
+If this sounds intimidating, it isn’t.
 When I attend each year, I find every winemaker to be approachable and more than willing to chat about their wine.
 These folks are not wine snobs, they are wine lovers and there’s a big difference between the two.
 In the past, I have found that the best place to shoot the breeze with winemakers was at The Mountain Top Picnic.

 4. There is so much wine at Taste of Vail (so, so much)

 With more than 50 of the country’s top wineries bringing all their wine to Vail, the town becomes an ocean of wine during this festival.
-I triple dog dare you to try to taste them all.
+I triple-dog dare you to try to taste them all.

 5. The food at Taste of Vail